 Introduce the solution

-How will you teach them to keep a tidy house?
-What is your foolproof strategy?
 It’s often helpful to include examples of people who have been helped by your process, even if that person is only you.
 Specific examples of the pain, the solution, and the happy ending can increase the believability and effectiveness of your book.

 To the process

 The rest of the book is for walking the reader through your process.
-Each chapter should be dedicated to explaining a step of the solution, in great detail with examples.
+Each chapter should be dedicated to explaining a step of the solution, in great detail, with examples.

 Tie it up

-End the book on a positive, encouraging note.
-You’ve equipped your reader!
-They’re about to change their life!
-Throw in some success stories, give your final pieces of advice, and wish them the best of luck.
-If you’re writing your book as a puzzle in a larger plan (like if you are also offering a course), don’t forget to use the end of your book to funnel clients to the next place you want them to be.
+Tip: If you’re writing your book as a puzzle in a larger plan (like if you are also offering a course), don’t forget to use the end of your book to funnel clients to the next place you want them to be.

 Come up with a catchy title